millerscout/awesomeResource/README.md

 [QuickType](https://app.quicktype.io) - quicktype generates types and helper code for reading JSON in C#, Swift, JavaScript, Flow, TypeScript, Go, Rust, Objective-C, C++ and more

+[FlyWay](https://flywaydb.org) - Version control for your database.
+Robust schema evolution across all your environments.
+With ease, pleasure and plain SQL.

+[Liquidbase](https://www.liquibase.org/quickstart.html) - Source Control For Your Database: Liquibase is an open source, database-independent library